Hi Kay! To begin with, can you describe what Thandiekay is exactly, what do you write about and who contributes?

 Only once you have a recognised voice within an industry that you have earned the place in, and over many years, can you use your platform to change it, albeit in little ways.
 I am not an editor or a main shareholder in a magazine or corporate news outlet, but I am often asked about model casting for shoots where it’s about the makeup.
 Then of course I use that space to choose WOC when I can.
 I am vocal about size, and I’m often not liked for it, and that is a tougher thing to get the message to in fashion, as they understand beautiful black women, but they have a harder time seeing a bigger woman as having a beautiful body, that makes clothes that the designers make, look the way that they designed them.

-Is there anything else you would like to say to our EuropE&Me readers?
+Is there anything else you would like to say to our Europe&Me readers?

 Find people and ideas that you are passionate about and the rest will fall into place.

-Teaser photo: Courtesy of Thandiekay.com
+Cover photo: Courtesy of Thandiekay.com